samrobbins85/se-docs/docs/Developer/addZone.md

 title: addZone
 ---

-Adds a new zone to the warehouse
+Adds a new zone to the warehouse.
 ## URL
 ```http request
 POST /stockTake/addZone